Freedom of Information and Protection of Privacy (FOI)

 There are two ways to access Municipal records:

 1. Routine Channels

 An increasing amount of information is now being released to the public without using the Act, an indication of a move towards a new culture of openness and accountability in government.
-This includes the normal release of information, usually by front-line Corporation of Delta staff.
+This includes the normal release of information, usually by front-line City of Delta staff.
 Examples of this would be minutes, bylaws, guidelines, policies, manuals, property-related information, publications, pamphlets, annual reports, routine inspection reports, licences and permits (but not the personal information supporting them).
 Click here for direct access to council-related documents.